mostlybits/playdate-unlicensed-paddle-game-tutorial/README.md

 If you re-run the build script, you should now see a ball drawn near the center of the screen. 🎉

+A couple things to note before we get too far:

+1. In most graphics programming, `(0,0)` represents the top-left of the screen.
+So drawing our ball at `(200, 120)` means "draw 200 pixels from the left, 120 pixels from the top."

-One thing to note - we defined `ballImage` as a `local` variable.
+2. We defined `ballImage` as a `local` variable.
 Variables in Lua are global by default, which makes them accessible across all files in a project.
 This can be handy in some cases - for example, maybe our paddle AI will want to take the ball's position into account.
 But there are usually better ways to organize code without using globals.
 I won't cover that in-depth in this tutorial, but might do a follow-up around using events to decouple components.

    In this case, we don't want to define `ballImage` as a global since nothing outside the sprite constructor should need to access it, so we define it as `local` to limit its scope.

 ## Tidying up